Stuart Mears is a sailor, blogger and writer on a select few non-fiction subjects that he claims to know something about.

 He wrote the book: “Over-boated” to even up the playing field, to provide DIY vendors with a powerful leveraged edge in the post-GFC boat market.

-These days he lives in the village of Franklin, Tasmania in the heart centre of Australia’s renaissance wooden boat culture.
+These days he lives in the village of Franklin, Tasmania in the heart center of Australia’s renaissance wooden boat culture.